andreasplesch/x_ite_dom/README.md

 The evt parameter provided to the callback function has these properties:
 - detail.value: the value of the x3d field
 - detail.name: The DEF name of the dispatching node; empty if there is no DEF name.
-- detail.fields: an array of al fields of the x3d node with current values
+- detail.fields: an array of all fields of the x3d node with current values
 - detail.x3dnode: the x3d node object which originated the event (for advanced use)

 The dispatched events do not bubble back up, eg. usually there should be no need to stop propagation.
 The event listeners should be attached to the specific DOM elements which dispatches the event.

 To help with attaching listeners to sensors within inlines, a new 'x3dload' event is dispatched on the document target to signal when all inlines per scene are appended to the document.

+To help with debugging x3d event flow, a 'trace' attribute for the X3DCanvas element enables detailed logging of output events to the console.
+This is particularly helpful for ROUTE, Interpolator and event utility debugging.

 ## TODO